RivaD2/personal/Udemy-react-with-redux/react-with-redux.md

 - run `npx create-react-app <name of project>`
 - This is a command line tool with npm version 5.2 or higher
-- To start the project, run: `npm start`
+- To start the project, run: `npm start` in project directory
-- To stop the project, run: `ctrl c`
+- To stop the project, run: `ctrl + c`

 **Why Create React App?**